-Our website is owned and operated by hype marketing uk limited, a registered company in England and Wales no. 8621533 of 5 Orchard Terrace, Boroughbridge, YO51 9AF.
+Our website is owned and operated by Hype Marketing UK Limited, a registered company in England and Wales no. 8621533 of Old Rectory, Dishforth YO7 3LP.
 VAT Registration No 169 8577 37.

 You may print off one copy, download extracts, for your personal use.
 You must not modify the paper or digital copies or use the illustrations, photographs, graphics, video or audio content.
 We must be credited as the authors.
 You must not use any part of the content of our site for commercial purposes.